-The crimson background color and the dark blue border of the flag are the popular colors in the Nepalese arts and decorations.
+The crimson background color and the dark blue border of the flag are popular colors in Nepalese art and decorations.

-In the upper part of the flag, there is a white moon with eight rays laying on a crescent.
+In the upper part of the flag, there is a white moon with eight rays lying on a crescent.
 And in the bottom part, you’ll see a white sun with twelve rays.

-The two symbols are associated with the dynasties of the sovereign kingdom and expressed the hope of the country to have the same longevity as the sun and moon.
+The two symbols are associated with the dynasties of the sovereign kingdom and express the hope of the country to have the same longevity as the sun and moon.

 The History of Nepal

-Although a large part of the centuries-long history in Nepal faded away unrecorded, there are still many historical structures standing strong these days.
-The earthquake in 2015 destroyed some of them but most of them are still there.
+Although a large part of the centuries-long history in Nepal faded away unrecorded, many historical structures are still standing strong these days.
+The earthquake in 2015 destroyed some of them, but most are still there.

-If you’re visiting Kathmandu, then you must visit all the three durbar squares – Kathmandu, Patan, and Bhaktapur Durbar Squares.
-The downside is that there are no information boards on the structures to tell you the backstory.
-To make up for this, I’d recommend buying yourself a guide book so that you can read about the stories behind every structure.
+If you’re visiting Kathmandu, then you must visit all three Durbar Squares – Kathmandu, Patan, and Bhaktapur Durbar Squares.
+The downside is that the structures have no information boards for the backstory.
+To make up for this, I’d recommend buying yourself a guidebook so that you can read about the stories behind every structure.

 Great Biodiversity in Nepal

-Due to the varying altitudes in Nepal, biodiversity is also thriving in this particular landlock country.
-Nepal is ranked 25th for biodiversity richness in the world, and 11th in Asia.
+Due to the varying altitudes in Nepal, biodiversity is also thriving in this particular landlocked country.
+Nepal is ranked 25th for biodiversity richness in the world and 11th in Asia.
 The small country is home to 3.2% of the world’s flora and 1.1% of the world’s fauna.

-At the Terai region, there are national parks like Chitwan National Park, which is the home of countless safari animals.
-There are elephants, tigers and many of the animals you would only expect to see in Africa.
+The Terai region has national parks like Chitwan National Park, home to countless safari animals.
+There are elephants, tigers, and many animals you would only expect to see in Africa.

 The Foods in Nepal

-One of the many things that kept me craving to return to Nepal for traveling is the food.
-Dal bhat is the national staple of Nepal, and average Nepalese have it twice a day.
-Same goes for me when I was volunteering in Nepal.
+One of the many things that kept me craving to return to Nepal for traveling was the food.
+Dal bhat is the national staple of Nepal, and the average Nepalese have it twice a day.
+The same went for me when I was volunteering in Nepal.

-The long-grain rice in Nepal is just so much better than those in Malaysia (no offense!).
+Nepal’s long-grain rice is much better than Malaysia’s (no offense!).

-Other than the rice, I particularly enjoy Thukpa, a Tibetan dish that was imported into Nepal centuries ago when the Tibetan monks migrated to Nepal.
+Besides the rice, I particularly enjoy Thukpa, a Tibetan dish imported into Nepal centuries ago when the Tibetan monks migrated to Nepal.
 Every restaurant has a different recipe for their Thukpa, and I certainly enjoy visiting every restaurant to try out this dish of their own.